x-mengao/hello-world/README.md

 ## Welcome to Xiaomeng Gao's GitHub Pages

+Hello, my name is Xiaomeng Gao.
+This is my testing ground for building my personal online CV.

 Let me try texting like **Read.ME** taught.
 Adding "**" or "__" in front of and behind a word or string will make the font **bold**.<br/>
 Example #1.
 My name is **Xiaomeng Gao**.
 I am from the **People's Republic of China**.